LosFuzzys/LosTemplates/README.md

 # LosTemplates - CTF Challenge Templates

 Challenge templates for CTFs as you go!
-Sane defaults, simplified complexity, automated workflows, integrated sanity checking, and deployable everywhere.
+Sane defaults, simplified complexity, minimal dependencies, easily hackable and deployable everywhere.

-Just copy any folder you'd like to your CTF repository to start with.
+Add this repository as a submodule to your CTF repository or manually download and copy the folders.

 ## Versions

-The following table lists the template and the latest version.
+Latest version of every template.
+Check the template version of your challenge with `make version`.

 | Name                           | Version |
 | :----------------------------- | :-----: |